Ash-jo121/Throughline/README.md

 ## AI Disclosure

-This project uses OpenAI Codex as a coding assistant.
+This project uses OpenAI Codex and Claude as coding assistants.
 Per hackathon rule 8, this must be declared in the final submission.
+The synthesizer defaults to OpenAI model `gpt-4.1-mini` via the OpenAI SDK when `LLM_API_KEY` is available.